Resource Allocation Editor

 Staff vs Task View

-Now, let’s talk about these views and the information you can obtain from each.
+Now, let’s talk about these views and the information you can glean from each.

-Staff member view lists your staffers and the tasks they’re assigned to in a list.
-It looks like this:
+Staff view lists your staffers and the tasks they’re assigned to in a list.
+It looks something like this:

 Consider the following questions with this view: